-Practical component (40% of final grade): In this part of the course pupils will be expected to demonstrate strong ability to perform across three chosen activities.
-Each assessment will equate to 10% of their final grade, with the final 10% of the practical component being assessed via a controlled assessment, where pupils analyse and evaluate a chosen performance.
+Practical component (40% of final grade): In this part of the course pupils will be expected to demonstrate a strong ability to perform across three chosen activities.
+Each assessment will equate to 10% of their final grade.
+The final 10% of the practical component being assessed via a written controlled assessment, where pupils analyse and evaluate their performance in a chosen activity.
 These elements will require a high level of physical fitness and/or sporting acumen.
-Pupils must be assessed in one individual activity, one team activity and then one more activity from either group.
+Pupils must be assessed in one individual activity, one team activity and then a third activity from either group.
 The expectation for these is that pupils are performing and competing in all of their assessment activities on a weekly basis.